22OVERSooN/python_challenge/README.md

 Difficulty: The loop and list functions are required when writing code, which are very difficult parts.
 At the same time, it took me a lot of time to insert another part of the IF Loop in the IF Loop, and there was no good solution when I searched Google.
 Later, I found that it was actually very easy to solve.
 At the same time, there are some extra content that need to use Pandas to solve the problem.
 It was a little bit too much for me to do my homework at that time.
 However, because I learned the first section of Pandas at that time, it was relatively easy to solve.

+Simple part: Because list, dictionary is a very powerful part in Python, so I made a lot of use of this part when writing homework, and tried to use fewer lines.